Graduate teaching assistant jobs in Norman, OK - 122 jobs

 Required qualifications include a master's degree in acting related field and experience teaching at the college level.
 Preferred qualifications include a professional profile as an actor and/or voice work.
 Salary for the 4.5 month appointment will be $25,000.

-Graduate teaching assistant job in Shawnee, OK
+Average graduate teaching assistant salary in Norman, OK